Python3pkg/ASU-Web-Standards-Bootstrap/README.md

 This theme uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

-However, bootstrap natively provides [Glyphicons](http://getbootstrap.com/components/#glyphicons), which means both can be used in tandiem.
+However, bootstrap natively provides [Glyphicons](http://getbootstrap.com/components/#glyphicons), which means both can be used in tandem.
 The HUB documentation recommends using Font Awesome icons.

 # Developers